UNC-TV Local broadcast Programs A-Z

-High Point University Presents - High Point University president Nido Qubein interviews the world's most influential people.
+High Point University Presents - High Point University President Nido Qubein interviews the world's most influential people.
 These interviews are taped live on the campus of HPU as part of the university's Cultural Enrichment Series.

-High Sierra - A Journey on the John Muir Trail - Follow five High School students along their 17 day journey through the tallest mountain range in the contiguous US.
+High Sierra—A Journey on the John Muir Trail - Follow five High School students along their 17 day journey through the tallest mountain range in the contiguous US.
 The film captures the visual splendor of the ‘Range of Light’ as well as the range of emotions and physical challenges that accompany such an epic adventure.
 It includes reflection from park ranger Shelton Johnson who shares insight about the trail and importance of the Wilderness.

-Human Spark - In conjunction with PBS's The Human Spark project, UNC-TV produces a series of original productions, in association with the The North Carolina Museum of Natural, exploring the nature of human uniqueness from a Tar Heel perspective.
+Human Spark - In conjunction with PBS's The Human Spark project, UNC-TV produced a series of original productions, in association with the The North Carolina Museum of Natural, exploring the nature of human uniqueness from a Tar Heel perspective.

 Back to top